mattpopovich/mattpopovich.com/_posts/2024-02-23-how-to-use-adobe-dng-converter-from-the-command-line.md

 -rwxr-xr-x  1 root  wheel  282361984 Jun  1  2023 Adobe DNG Converter
 ```

 I'm not sure how to bring up a help menu for it...
-The CLI for Adobe DNG Converter has about 0 documentation that I've been able to find.
-[This .pdf](https://helpx.adobe.com/content/dam/help/en/camera-raw/digital-negative/jcr_content/root/content/flex/items/position/position-par/download_section/download-1/dng_converter_commandline.pdf) is about all I can find, thankfully it explains some of the acceptable arguments that the executable understands.
+The CLI for Adobe DNG Converter has limited documentation available.
+[This .pdf](https://helpx.adobe.com/content/dam/help/en/camera-raw/digital-negative/jcr_content/root/content/flex/items/position/position-par/download_section/download-1/dng_converter_commandline.pdf) is about all I can find.
+Thankfully it explains some of the acceptable arguments that the executable understands.

 If you want the same default settings that the GUI provides, you can use the following command:
 ```console